-

 How many points will I get if convicted?

-The number of points you incur depends on the violation, but they range from one to four.
+The number of points you incur depends on the violation, but they range from 1 to 4 points.

 Learn more about the ID Point System.